autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Consensus committee size and block epoch period.
 - Stake delegation unbonding period.
 - Protocol treasury account address for community funds and the treasury fee.
+- The set of currency pairs for which median price data is provided by the oracle network.

 For all parameter definitions and the subset of modifiable parameters see the [Protocol Parameter](/reference/protocol/) reference.